foxriver76/ioBroker.xbox/README.md

     |:---:|:---:|
     |string|R|

-    *Contains the link to the active title (which is focused) cover image as a string.
+    *Contains the link to the active title (which is focused) cover image as a string.*
-    The state is only available when authenticate is activated in the settings.*

 * info.activeTitleType